Feyerabend/cc/ch04/sec4.7/display/drivers/vga/README.md

 This section assumes that you have some experience with, or have read about, VGA and the way older monitors worked.

+There is also a [demo](./demo) built on the Pico Demo Board (hardware example) which shows a simple RTOS showing some graphics of the current status.
+Here we use both software and hardware that has already been tested.
+Intended for use with the original Raspberry Pi Pico RP2040, but demonstrably working with the Raspberry Pi Pico 2/2W RP2350.

 ### Hardware Requirements for VGA Output